hinaranjha/30_Days_Python_Challenge/Day_5/notes.md

-# Day 5: Loops (for, while, break, continue, else)Day 9: Loops (for, while, break, continue, else)
+# Day 5: Loops (for, while, break, continue, else)

 ## Loops
 A loop is a programming  structure that let's you to repeat a code multiple times untill the condition met.